Shop now & save up to 80% on medication

 The sibutramine mechanism of action involved altering central neurotransmitter signaling that influences satiety.
 By increasing certain neurotransmitter activity, it could reduce appetite for some users.
 However, the same pathways can also affect heart rate and blood pressure in susceptible people.

 It is also why drug interactions and patient selection were not “fine print.”
-When a medicine changes autonomic tone, clinicians must consider other therapies that influence heart rhythm, clotting risk, or blood pressure control.
+When a medicine changes autonomic tone, clinicians must consider other therapies that influence cardiovascular activity, clotting risk, or blood pressure control.
 The biology does not guarantee harm, but it creates plausible mechanisms that regulators expect to be tested in outcomes studies.

 The Evidence That Changed the Benefit–Risk Balance